The Main Street Opportunity Fund

 Does it bother you to hear that overnight companies led by a handful of politically connected individuals with no supply chain experience are raking in millions of dollars in contracts for PPE?
 It bothers us, too.
 Especially when we heard so many are not actually delivering.
 It seems in the ambition to create generational wealth with a single business deal, some bad actors are selling the sizzle, not the steak.

-But in the rush to support Main Street, we missed the mark.
+It seems that in the rush to support Main Street, we missed the mark.
 Big time.
-Loose guidelines sped the river of money, but it also allowed prominent businesses with access to massive amounts of capital and low borrowing costs skip the line and secure access to public funding before anyone else.
+Loose guidelines sped the river of money, but it also allowed prominent businesses with access to massive amounts of capital and low borrowing costs to skip the line and secure access to public funding before anyone else.

 Why should it take public disclosure to force these companies to return money?
 Why could they not make the practical decision they otherwise should have in the beginning to rely on their size and let the program benefit the real small businesses of America?
 There is a huge gap in empathy.
 We need less entitlement and more self-policing for the greater good.
 Otherwise, the marginalized will continue to be crowded out.